mayoverse/arsenal/cran-comments.md

 This is a new version.
 In this version:

 * `write2.list()` has been implemented, allowing multiple tables output into a single document.
+  `write2.threeticks()` has been implemented, allowing monospaced output.
   The vignette has been updated along with all documentation.

 ## Test environments
 * ubuntu 12.04 (on travis-ci), R 3.3.1